Snaacky/rfortnitebr/README.md

 `fortnitebr.yaml` - A file containing the YAML that makes up the AutoModerator for /r/FortniteBR.
 This is heavily modified on /r/Fortnite, mostly the same on /r/FortniteMobile, and slightly modified on /r/FortniteCreative.

-[TiltedTowersBot](https://github.com/Snaacky/TiltedTowersBot) - A repostory containing the bot used on /r/FortniteBR to automatically take down posts that haven't been flaired within 30 minutes of being posted.
+[TiltedTowersBot](https://github.com/Snaacky/TiltedTowersBot) - A repository containing the bot used on /r/FortniteBR to automatically take down posts that haven't been flaired within 30 minutes of being posted.
 Written in Python 3.x, co-authored by [SirPacker](https://github.com/SirPacker).
 This is the code that now runs /u/NoSkinBot although there is no relation other than them using our codebase and renaming it.